Youth Ministry Tool Box

 Youth Leader Training Hosted by RYM, YLT is a wonderful venue for those who minister to junior and senior high school students to gather together for a week of biblical training in theology and philosophy of ministry, small group interaction, and mutual encouragement, edification, and networking with fellow laborers in student ministry.

 Next Mission to the World’s next generation ministry focused team that works to provide spiritual discipleship care for missionary kids and third culture kids, to train global church leaders in next gen. ministry and to send youth workers around the world to lead youth ministries in cross cultural settings.
+Check out their articles, resources, and reviews on the Youth Ministry Thinking Website.

 Rooted Ministry Full of helpful blog posts, articles and resources for parents, youth workers, and pastors.
 Rooted is a group of evangelical youth folks who are theologically reformed and who are working to resource others working with students.